-April 2023 CASE REPORT: ORBITAL NECROTIZING FASCIITIS DUE TO SEVERE ODONTOGENIC INFECTIONA patient presented to a Northwestern Medicine emergency department with a day-long history of severe eye pain, eyelid swelling and decreased vision (only able to see shadows).
-The Emergency Department physicians ordered imaging for orbital infection as well as facial sinus and tooth infection.
-Imaging showed the potential for gas in his orbit, raising the concern for necrotizing fasciitis, also known as “flesh-eating bacteria.”
+April 2023 CASE REPORT: ORBITAL NECROTIZING FASCIITIS DUE TO SEVERE ODONTOGENIC INFECTIONA patient presented to a Northwestern Medicine emergency department with a day-long history of severe eye pain, eyelid swelling and decreased vision (hand motions).
+The Emergency Department physicians ordered imaging for orbital infection as well as facial sinus and dental infection.
+Imaging showed the potential for gas in his orbit, raising the concern for necrotizing fasciitis.

 Preeti J. Thyparampil, MD, is an assistant professor of Ophthalmology at Northwestern Medicine.